To build, from toothpicks, a wheeled device that will coast a distance

 - The device will be placed on a ramp by one of the participants and released.
 The ramp is constructed from a two by four foot sheet of hardboard (smooth side up) which is elevated fourteen inches on one end.
 The ramp is straight with a transition to the floor provided by a tape junction.

-- A score will be determined by measuring the distance the device (front end) rolls along a straight line marked on the floor, and then subtracting the deviation from the straight line.
+- A score will be determined by measuring the distance the device (front end) rolls along a straight line marked on the floor, and then subtracting the deviation from the straight line (distance between the line and the point on the device closest to the line).

 - Contestants will have three attempts.
 The best of the three will be used as the final score.
 The three attempts will be scheduled consecutively; however, contestants may opt to delay the third attempt to make minor repairs or adjustments.